 |Minimum Tank Size||30 gallons|

-|pH||7.0 – 8.0|
+|pH||7.0 to 8.0|

 Origins and Distribution

-Forktailed Rainbow Fish are native to Peria Creek, Kwagira River, eastern Papua New Guinea, meaning that they are available in the wild in only a very small geographic area in the Milne Bay province.
+Forktailed rainbowfish are native to Peria Creek and the Kwagira River of eastern Papua New Guinea; they exist in the wild in only a very small geographic area in Milne Bay Province.
 They occasionally travel into nearby rivers and tributaries, probably as a result of drainage among the different waterways.

 These fish prefer slow-moving streams lined with heavy vegetation; these environments make it easy for them to find their favorite foods: zooplankton, phytoplankton, and invertebrates.
-Pseudomugil furcatus usually mate within the shoal and lay their eggs among feathery-leafed plants.

-Today, very few Forktailed Rainbow Fish are collected in the wild.
-Because they are easy to breed, they are bred in captivity for the aquarium trade.
+Very few forktailed rainbowfish are collected in the wild.
+Because they are easy to breed, they are bred at fish farms for the aquarium trade.